adslbarxatov/BatchImageConvertor/README.md

 a single format.
 If it is necessary, you can specify uniform size or cropping method, rotation, flip direction and images mode (color / greyscale / bitmap).

-Also this tool allows you to load or extract the palettes, modify and save them.
-Or even replace the palette inside the indexed bitmap image.
+Also this tool allows you to load or extract palettes, modify and save them.
+Or even replace the palette inside the indexed bitmap image

 #